 Overall statistics to date

 So far I’ve done 101 Munros, all of them with my husband.
-Something of a joint project!
+Something of a joint project, though currently on hold.

-I’ve also done 103 Wainwrights and various Hewitts (hills in England and Wales over 2000ft).
-I’m not making a serious attempt to ‘bag’ these (though my super dooper hill logging spreadsheet might suggest otherwise).
+I’ve also done 109 Wainwrights and various Hewitts (hills in England and Wales over 2000ft).
+I’m not making a serious attempt to ‘bag’ Hewitts though I do seem to be bagging Wainwrights now.
 Also a smattering of Corbetts and Grahams.

 Statistically 2016 was a poor year for hills for various reasons.
 I added 11 new Wainwrights, one new Munro, one repeat Munro and one new Corbett.
 However lots of other cool stuff got done and seen and the number of new whiskies sampled (or bagged if you prefer) was pretty high..